atinm/clover-online-orders/readme.txt

 1. Example of menu 'style1'
 2. Example of checkout page
 3. Dashboard of the plug-in
-4. Example of menu 'style2'
+4. Example of menu with images
-5. Example of menu 'style2'
-6. Example of menu with images
+5. Example of menu with images
+6. Add to cart button
-7. Example of menu with images
+7. An other example of menu

 == Changelog ==
+= 1.1.9 =
+* Adding Order for later
-= 1.1.8 =
+* Adding SMS notification for merchants and customers = 1.1.8 =
 * Pickup without paying
 * Manually Sync
 * Add to cart button
 = 1.1.7 =
 * Improving The CART CSS
 * remove qty limit